stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

      Read   : (id : i) -> Crud i a
      Delete : (id : i) -> Crud i a
    ```

+6. Implement `DecEq` for `ColType`.

+7. Implementations such as the one from exercise 6 are cumbersome
+   to write as they require a quadratic number of pattern matches
+   with relation to the number of data constructors.
+Here is a
+   trick how to make this more bearable.

+   1. Implement a function `ctNat`, which assigns every value
+      of type `ColType` a unique natural number.

+   2. Proof that `ctNat` is injective.
+      Hint: You will need to pattern match on the `ColType`
+      values, but four matches should be enough to satisfy the
+      coverage checker.

+   3. In your implementation of `DecEq` for `ColType`,
+      use `decEq` on the result of applying both column
+      types to `ctNat`, thus reducing it to only two lines of
+      code.

+   We will later talk about `with` rules: Special forms of
+   dependent pattern matches, that allow us to learn something
+   about the shape of function arguments by performing
+   computations on them.
+These will allow us to a similar technique
+   as shown here to implement `DecEq` requiring only `n` pattern matches
+   for arbitrary sum types with `n` data constructors.

 <!-- vi: filetype=idris2
 -->